 (Some countries like India and Asia may require a CV where you would include your date of birth.
 We wrote a good post here on the difference between a resume and CV.)

-In this article, we’ll examine the impact of including age or date of birth details in a resume and explain why it’s never a good idea.
+In this article, we’ll examine the impact of including personal characteristics such as age or date of birth details in a resume and explain why it’s never a good idea.

 Those Legal Safeguards Can’t Protect You Against Unintentional Bias

-While there are laws to protect you against conscious age discrimination, they offer little protection during the resume consideration process.
+While there are laws to protect job seekers against conscious age discrimination, they offer little protection during the resume consideration process.
 The fact remains that many of today’s top employers prefer younger workers.

 That’s especially true in industries like technology, and other dynamic sectors.
 Older workers are often perceived as less flexible, less dynamic, and less able to keep pace with rapidly changing technologies and evolving work practices.
 While those perceptions may not be based in reality, they exist all the same.
 And that could harm you if age or date of birth information in your resume identifies you as an older worker.

-Since you need an interview to land most jobs, you must ensure that your resume offers no details that might invite unintentional bias.
-That means leaving out age or date of birth information altogether.
+Since you need an interview to land most jobs, you must ensure that your resume offers no details that might invite unintentional and unconscious bias.
+That means leaving out personal factors like age or date of birth information altogether.
 By omitting this information, you can achieve a number of important goals:

-- By omitting age or date of birth details, you can help the employer focus instead on your achievements and qualifications.
+By omitting age or date of birth details, you can help the potential employer or hiring manager focus instead on your achievements and qualifications.

 How to Hide Your Age on a Resume

-Of course, there’s more to hiding your age than omitting age or date of birth information in your resume.
+Of course, there’s more to hiding unnecessary personal information like your age than omitting age or date of birth information in your resume.
 After all, there are other clues that employers might use to deduce your approximate age.
 For example, if you include your educational graduation date, that provides a reasonable estimate of your age.

 To avoid leaving that trail of breadcrumbs, you should take the following steps:

-- Include no more than 10-15 years of work experience on your resume.
-The reality is that your earliest experience is often less relevant anyway.
+Include no more than 10-15 years of work experience on your resume.
+The reality is that your earliest employment history and experience is often less relevant anyway.
 Chances are you were using now-outdated systems and dealing with technologies or issues that are less applicable in today’s economy.
 By keeping that experience section recent, you can better ensure that it’s more relevant to today’s employer needs.